cryptopool-builders/Multi-Pool-Installer/README.md

 # Ultimate Crypto-Server Setup Installer! 🚀

+##This is opened as a public beta - all features are not final!

 All in one installer for your crypto-server needs.

 **Ultimate Crypto-Server Setup Installer!** Automates most of the tedious tasks of the following releases: